Super Singer Junior: Contestants

 The Grand Finale of Super Singer Junior 10 was held on 25th May 2025.
 At the finals, Gayathri (from a family of six generations of musicians) won this season.
 Kamal Haasan and A.R.Rahman were the chief guests in the finale show to present the awards.

+Super Singer Junior Season 11

+Super Singer Junior Season 11, the eleventh season of Super Singer Junior, premiered on Star Vijay on 9th May 2026, with episodes telecasting Saturdays-Sundays at 6:30 PM IST.
+For this season, the hosts of this show are Makapa Anand and Priyanka Deshpande.
+And the judging panel consists of three judges: Anuradha Sriram, K.S.
+Chithra, and D. Imman.